junjiemars/c/src/scope/README.md

 scope exists to ensure that function parameters have distinct names.

 ### File Scope
-All vairables and functions defined ouside functions have file scope.
-They are visible from their declarration until the end of the file.
-Here, the term *file* should be understood as the source file being compiled, after all includes have been resolved.
+All vairables and functions defined ouside functions have [file scope](#file-scope).
+They are visible from their [declaration](#declaration-and-definition) until the end of the file.
+Here, the term **file** should be understood as the source file being compiled, after all includes have been resolved.

 ## Storage